kunfengchen/carnd-t3-p1/README.md

     * Change to next lane if safe to do so
       * If no safe lane to move to, stay in the same lane
   * The avearge Best Miles without incidents is 15 miles

+## When Collisions Happen
+* Collisons will happen, since we can not controll other cars
+* We wil try to avoid the collions as mush as possible
+* When other cars do not follow the max acceleration and jerk, the car has to execeed/brake the max acceleration and jerk to avoid collisions.
+That means you will need break one rule to save other rules.
+Those can be designed into the cost functions of the path palnning.

 ## Other Things to Try
 * Use Jerk Minimizing Trajectory (JMT)